Tell Shihab: Ottoman

 At the end of the 19th century, the village had 750 inhabitants and 160 houses, and was described as "blossoming".

 In the early 20th-century, the sheikhs of Tell Shihab belonged to a powerful family in the area and relative prosperity of the town allowed them to accumulate large amounts of wealth.
 According to Smith, who visited in 1900, "nearly all the villagers look happy and comfortable."

-Modern
+Civil war

 During the current anti-government uprising in Syria, opposition rebels gained control of Tell Shihab and it has since been used as a major crossing point for Syrian refugees fleeing to Jordan.
 On 6 September 2012, the Syrian Army launched an assault on the town with the backing of 20 tanks, according to opposition activists.
 A number of houses were allegedly raided and some people were detained by the authorities.

 Geography

 Tell Shihab is situated on the promontory formed by the junction of Wadi al-Meddan and Wadi Tell Shihab, which represents the modern borders between Syria and Jordan.
 With the presence of several wadis there is an abundance of water in the town.
 It is one of the lowest-lying towns in the mountainous Hauran region, with an elevation of over 1000 ft above sea level.
 Surrounding Tell Shihab are stretches of wheat fields.